-Mentorship in Action: Based on their interests, consultants join learning pods to work orpecific issues and policies as part of I Am Why's broader organizational plan.
+Mentorship in Action: Based on their interests, consultants join learning pods to work expecific issues and policies as part of I Am Why's broader organizational plan.

-- Embrace Creative Freedom creates a space to embrace poetry skills and apply them to social justice work. - Self-Advocacy looks at how to use advocacy skills rooted in narrative and research to change local policy. - Speak On Us explores ways to build communication skills through research and writing, and to utilize lived experience to create tools for social justice change and policy. - Reproductive Justice focuses on the right to determine one's own sexuality, gender, work and reproductive choices.
+research to change local policy.

+Speak On Us explores ways to build communication skills through research and writing, and to utilize lived experience to create tools for social justice change and policy.

+Reproductive Justice focuses on the right to determine one's own sexuality, gender, work and reproductive choices.